-On-campus housing facilities prohibit the following:
+All on-campus housing facilities prohibit the following activities and items.

-- 1. Smoking. - 2.
-Candles, incense burners, oil lamps, and other open-flame devices. - 3.
-Torchiere halogen floor lamps. - 4.
-Obstructing or tampering with fire safety equipment. - 5.
-Possession or use of fireworks - 6.
-Occupant-provided portable space heaters.
+- 1. Smoking is not permitted in any building. - 2.
+The presence or use of candles, incense burners, oil lamps, and other open-flame devices is not permitted in on-campus housing facilities. - 3.
+The presence or use of torchiere halogen floor lamps is not permitted in any building. - 4.
+Individuals shall not obstruct or tamper with fire safety equipment (e.g., sprinklers, fire alarms, fire extinguishers). - 5.
+The possession or use of fireworks is not permitted. - 6.
+Occupant-provided refrigerators and microwaves are not permitted in on-campus housing facilities.